 12/27/16 - Fall 2016 grades are up.
 Moved my LSAC GPA up from 3.20 to 3.30.
 Presumably, any acceptances starting in January should be based on my new GPA.

 12/30/16 - Minnesota status checker says they mailed out scholarship information.

-1/6/16 - LSAC sent out my new transcript information to all schools.
-I sent out an addendum updating my previous addendum regarding my GPA (and every school I applied to emailed me back within a few days to confirm the receipt of my new addendum except American University).
+1/6/17 - LSAC sent out my new transcript information to all schools.
+I sent out an addendum updating my previous addendum regarding my GPA (and almost every school emailed me back within a few days to confirm the receipt of my new addendum).